rklymentiev/py-for-neuro/chapters/chapter5.md

 1. Load in the dataset with fMRI data (`"exercises/data/fmri_data.csv"`).
 CSV file is separated by ";".
 2. Create a new dictionary `frmi` with two keys: `"parietal"` that holds a DataFrame with observations only from the parietal region and `"frontal"` that holds a DataFrame with observations only from the frontal region.
-3. Save the resulted dictionary to the pickle file `"frmi_dict.pickle"`.
+3. Save the resulting dictionary to the pickle file `"frmi_dict.pickle"`.
 4. Read in back the resulting pickle file and print the first 5 rows of each of the DataFrames in a dictionary.

 <codeblock id="05_06">